ep1st/write-up/2020 CTFs/HackTM/obey_the_rules/writeup.md

 Great, We can call read(0, region[&shellcode], n).
 Putting second shellcode with 0x10 byte dummy, we can run new shellcode continuosly.

 After reading new shellcode, mabye find something weird(bad syscall retunred from read(3,buf,n)) when read flag after open.
-Yes, server's seccomp rule have open's A0 comparing.
+Yes, server's seccomp rule have read's A0 comparing.

 So we can guess server's seccomp rule like: